seL4/microkit/docs/manual.md

 ## ZCU102

-Initial support is available for the Xilinx ZCU102.

-**FIXME:** Additional documentation required here.

 The ZCU102 can run on a physical board or on an appropriate QEMU based emulator.

 Microkit produces a raw binary file, so when using U-Boot you must execute the image using: